 The Rise of Accessibility and Assistive Technology is Opening Doors to Student Populations Who Were Previously Left Behind

 One cannot really talk about how technology affects education without talking about accessibility for sectors of the population that were previously left behind.
 This is, without a doubt, one of the most exciting positive effects of technology on education.
 For blind students, the technology converts slides and texts into electronic Braille, and audio recordings of classes provide another option.
 Similarly, video recordings of classes provide hard of hearing and deaf students with the ability to access lectures as well.
-In this case, captions are added to the video, of course.
+In this case, closed captions are added to the video, of course.
 With artificial intelligence software, captions can be provided quickly and accurately.
 The software produces captions within seconds or in real-time, allowing students to keep up with the class.
 Human transcribers review the captions and edit them for deeper accuracy.
 This feedback is then used to train the software better about topic-specific terms and events, turning the process faster, more cost-effective and more accurate over time.
 Alternatively or in addition, classes can be transcribed and presented to students in text-only format.
 Artificial intelligence academic software is available for transcriptions as well, operating in the same way it does with captions.

 Either way, the ability to access course materials in multiple formats and participate in courses via multiple channels allows both students in wheelchairs and students dealing with physical and mental illnesses to continue their education.
 While it’s easier to hide, many students face mental illnesses that make it challenging to get out the door, sit in packed classrooms or participate in conventional ways, even if their grades depend on them doing so.
 Step by step, technology helps them reach their education dreams, too.

 Distance Education and E-Learning that Enable Creative Collaborations and Learning Experiences